DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/localization.md

 Almost each UI plugin accepts the `messages` option bag that specifies localized messages.
 These messages specifies special support texts.

+## Basic Setup

 The following example demonstrates how to change the scheduler localization by specify `messages` and `locale` properties.

 .embedded-demo({ "path": "scheduler-localization/locale", "showThemeSelector": true })

+## Customize Date Formating

+To change built-in date formating texts you should override our components and pass into them custom date formating function into a `formatDate` property.
+In the following example we use full week day names in the day scale and use times with seconds in the time scale.
+In the sample we create a custom formating functions and use a `moment.js` library.

+.embedded-demo({ "path": "scheduler-localization/locale", "showThemeSelector": true })

+NOTE: How to override built-in UI components see the [Fundamentals guide](./fundamentals.md#customize-the-appearance).